Rapid response power plant proposal

 Progress Power Station will be a rapid response gas-fired power plant located at the Eye Airfield Industrial Estate in Suffolk.
 A subsidiary business of Drax Group, Progress Power Station will support intermittent forms of renewable electricity at times where they are not able to meet national electricity demand.
-It will enter commercial operation in the early-to-mid 2020s, subject to securing a Capacity Market contract.

 About Progress Power

 Progress Power Station will be located in an area of Eye Airfield, a former World War II United States Air Force base safeguarded by Mid Suffolk District Council (MSDC) for development as an energy park.
 It lies within the administrative boundaries of MSDC and Suffolk County Council (SCC) and is located 1 km north west of the village of Eye, 4 km south of Diss and adjacent to the A140 which links Norwich to Ipswich.
+The power station is due to enter commercial operation by October 2024.

 Progress Power Station, a Drax Group development project, will help support Great Britain’s energy security.
 It will be used during periods of peak electricity demand and when intermittent renewable technologies are unable to produce the power required to keep the country running – for example when the wind isn’t blowing and the sun isn’t shining.
 It will not operate more than 1,500 hours a year and as such, Progress Power Station will help the country to transition to a lower carbon economy.
 It will have the capacity to generate enough instant electricity to power 150,000 households.
 All efforts will be made to ensure Progress Power Station has a minimal impact on the environment during its construction and operation.